-The Hong Kong Philharmonic presents a special A Harry Little Christmas with Harry Wong annually, but this December it has been canceled.
+The Hong Kong Philharmonic presented a special A Harry Little Christmas with Harry Wong annually, but this December it has been canceled.
 The Hong Kong Philharmonic orchestra is a professional orchestra sponsored by the HK government.

-Every night during the season, you can head to Victoria Harbor and watch the free holiday light show of the Symphony of Lights.
-For Christmas, 2018, the entire show has been revamped and modernized.
+Every night during the season, you can head to Victoria Harbour and watch the free holiday light show of the Symphony of Lights.
+For Christmas 2020, the entire show has been revamped and modernized.
 Many more lasers and LED screens make a bigger spectacle than ever before.

-The best view is along the pedestrian light show called Avenue of Stars where you can see the 3-D Pulse show too and hear the narrative and music from the Hong Kong Philharmonic.
+The best view is from the pedestrian area called Avenue of Stars where you can see the 3-D Pulse show too and hear the narrative and music from the Hong Kong Philharmonic.

 Every shopping mall dons Christmas decorations, and the ritziest malls put up spectacular and expensive displays.

-1881 Heritage Royal Ice Palace: the ritzy hotel on Victoria Harbor builds grand themed decorations in its front plaza each year.
+1881 Heritage Royal Ice Palace: the ritzy hotel on Victoria Harbour builds grand themed decorations in its front plaza each year.

-Statue Square Christmas display: Every year, the best display is hosted at Statue Square by the Hong Kong Tourism Board.
+Statue Square Christmas display: Every year, the best display is hosted at Statue Square on Hong Kong Island by the Hong Kong Tourism Board.

 In the days before Christmas and on Christmas Eve, groups of carolers from churches and schools go around and sing in the parks and malls.
 You might spot groups of children, teenagers, and adults walking in Central, Kowloon Park or elsewhere, joyously singing!
 Music groups and orchestras also put on free concerts.

-Hong Kong has about 74 Michelin-starred restaurants in 2018.
-Some have Christmas dinners, and many are quite affordable for the average tourist although they might not have special Christmas food.
-Check our list of recommended restaurants on our restaurant guide.
+Hong Kong has about 63 Michelin-starred restaurants in 2019.
+Some have Christmas dinners, and many are quite affordable for the average tourist although they might not feature special Christmas food.
+Check our list of recommended restaurants on our restaurant guide updated for 2019.

-Disneyland presents amusement and entertainment starting November to New Year's Day.
+Disneyland presents amusement and entertainment starting from November to New Year's Day.

-On December 11, 2017, Ocean Park officially kicked off the Ocean Park Christmas Sensation.
-The entire park was decked out with festive decorations such as a giant 40-foot Christmas tree, artificial snow, and Santa's Cottage.
+On December 7, 2019, Ocean Park starts the Ocean Park Christmas Sensation.
+The entire park was decked out with festive decorations such as a giant Christmas tree, artificial snow, and Santa's Cottage.

 In the 2017 season, the park featured Hong Kong's only virtual reality (VR) roller coaster.
 The Christmas Market transformed Waterfront Plaza into a Christmas village for food and gifts.

 Because the stores have large stocks of unsold merchandise, you can expect large discounts for Christmas shopping and low season discounts.
 So this winter of 2020/2021 is unusual.
 Usually, there aren't pre-Christmas sales with lower prices to attract shoppers.
-Instead, during the Christmas to Chinese New Year winter shopping season, prices actually go up.
-However, the malls try to to attract customers through special Christmas displays and entertainment.
+Instead, during the Christmas to Chinese New Year winter shopping season, prices went up.
+However, the malls try to attract customers through special Christmas displays and entertainment.

 Christmas gifts of electronics, clothing, and other common items might be bought at the street markets such as Ladies Market in Mongkok (clothing, electronics, souvenirs, pets, jewelry, etc.) at large savings compared to normal.